-offers an "e-Guide Tutorial," for download, which provides basic information on NAD, instruction on how and where to file an appeal, and provides multiple ways to contact NAD.
+appellants to use to contact NAD about their appeal.371 The website provides a link to NAD's Appeal Request Form, and provides instruction for both e-filing and paper filing.372 It also offers an e-Guide Tutorial for download which provides basic information on NAD, instruction on how and where to file an appeal, and provides multiple ways to contact NAD.373

-Although NAD provides few resources specifically for self-represented parties, they have published a pamphlet, entitled "Face to Face Fairness," that is given to interested parties at outreach events.
-The pamphlet describes the process of filing an appeal and instructs parties as to where to find more information about NAD.
+Although NAD provides few resources specifically for self-represented parties,374 they have published a pamphlet, entitled Face to Face Fairness, that is given to interested parties at outreach events.375 The pamphlet describes the process of filing an appeal and instructs parties as to where to find more information about NAD.376

 Many of NAD's materials are written in plain language.
-The "Appeal Request Form" meets many common plain-language guidelines.
-For instance, it uses pronouns to speak directly to readers, uses short and simple words, and avoids jargon.
-The website conforms to certain plain language standards as well, and uses pronouns and simple vocabulary.
-However, the website does not meet other plain language recommendations for web content, in that NAD's website does not display content in short paragraphs, or use an "inverted pyramid" style or bulleted lists to display information.
-Other documents provided by NAD, including the "e-Guide Tutorial" and the "Face to Face Fairness" pamphlet, conform to plain language standards as well.
+The Appeal Request Form meets many common plain-language guidelines.
+For instance, it uses pronouns to speak directly to readers, uses short and simple words, and avoids jargon.377 The website conforms to certain plain language standards as well,378 and uses pronouns and simple vocabulary.379 However, the website does not meet other plain language recommendations for web content, in that NAD's website does not display content in short paragraphs, or use an "inverted pyramid" style or bulleted lists to display information.380 Other documents provided by NAD, including the e-Guide Tutorial and the Face to Face Fairness pamphlet, conform to plain language standards.381

 In many ways, NAD's hearings are well-suited to self-represented parties.
 Hearings are relatively simple procedurally, much of NAD's material is written in plain language, and Administrative Judges are directed to develop all potential issues in the case and provide other guidance that assists self-represented parties.
 However, NAD could make several changes that would provide additional assistance to self-represented parties.
-Specifically, NAD should ensure all existing resources for self-represented parties are available on its website and consider creating additional resources to walk self-represented parties through NAD's hearing process.
-Additional details can be found in Appendix A.
+Specifically, NAD could ensure that all existing resources for self-represented parties are available on its website and consider